can you take weight loss injections abroad

 Frequently Asked Questions

-Can I bring my weight loss injections abroad?
+Can I pack my weight loss injections in checked luggage?

-What should I do if the country I'm visiting doesn't allow my weight loss injections?
+What should I do if my weight loss medication is confiscated at customs?

 Editorial Note & Disclaimer